CelliesProjects/OpenStreetMap-esp32/README.md

 **Note:** In the default setup there is only one provider defined.

-See `src/TileProvider.hpp` for example setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require you to register for a **free** API key and adjusting/uncommenting 2 lines in the config.
-Register for a ThunderForest free tier [here](https://manage.thunderforest.com/users/sign_up?price=hobby-project-usd) without needing a creditcard to sign up.

-### Adding tile providers

-Other providers should work if a new definition is created in `src/TileProvider.hpp`.
-Check out the existing templates to see how this works.

-If you encounter a problem or want to request support for a new provider, please check the [issue tracker](../../issues) for existing reports or [open an issue](../../issues/new).

 ### Get the provider name

 ```c++
 char *getProviderName()
 ```

+### Adding tile providers

+See `src/TileProvider.hpp` for example setups for [https://www.thunderforest.com/](https://www.thunderforest.com/) that only require you to register for a **free** API key and adjusting/uncommenting 2 lines in the config.
+Register for a ThunderForest free tier [here](https://manage.thunderforest.com/users/sign_up?price=hobby-project-usd) without needing a creditcard to sign up.

+If you encounter a problem or want to request support for a new provider, please check the [issue tracker](../../issues) for existing reports or [open an issue](../../issues/new).

 ## Example code